Alison in Action

 XSIQ provides courses on psychology, broadly defined as the study of the human mind and our behaviour, including emotions, thought, and conscious and unconscious phenomena.
 If you want to pursue a career in any aspect of mental health, it is always beneficial to have a solid foundation in the basics of psychology.Read More

 XSIQ Ltd was an Australian interactive multimedia corporation set up to develop leading-edge interactive multimedia content for the Australian secondary or high school educational sector.
 Although the company is no longer in business, Alison purchased all its multimedia learning assets to make available for free via our free learning website.
 The courses are very well written and presented and provide excellent complementary learning material.
 The Alison education team have edited and added to the learning content where appropriate.
 The Alison content team and our partners continue to expand the content and, in particular, work with educational bodies worldwide to format the material for complementary learning in different countries and educational jurisdictions.Read Less

-It is beneficial to have even a basic understanding of English because it is used so much in modern work.
+It is beneficial to have a basic understanding of English because so much of the modern world uses it.
 The majority of websites on the Internet are written in English as well as many academic journals.
-If you want to further your career or work outside your country, then knowing as much English as possible is very helpful.
+If you want to further your career or work outside your home country, then knowing as much English as possible is very helpful.

-Some people say it’s difficult because, while it has lots of rules for spelling, syntax, grammar and pronunciation, there are many exceptions to these rules that speakers have to remember.
-We say that English is much easier to learn if you start with basic courses specially designed to help newcomers and if you practise what you’ve learned every day.
+Some people say it is difficult because while it has lots of rules for spelling, syntax, grammar and pronunciation, there are many exceptions to these rules that speakers have to remember.
+We say that English is much easier to learn if you start with basic courses specially designed to help newcomers and if you practice what you’ve learnt every day.
 Because courses are free, there is no limit to the number of English modules you can do on Alison.